marksparkza/jschon/docs/examples/extending_json_schema.rst

 Extending JSON Schema
 =====================
-Consider the following scenario:

-You're working on data validation for a project that uses enumerations consisting of thousands of codes, obtained and cached from remote terminology services.
-Your validation schema -- and any error output it produces -- cannot list all the possible values for an enumeration, but should rather reference an enumeration by its id.

-In the following example, we solve this problem by defining a custom keyword -- ``"enumRef"`` -- that can retrieve an enumeration given its URI and decide whether a given string instance is valid.
+In this example, we define a custom keyword -- ``"enumRef"`` -- that provides us with the capability to validate JSON string instances against enumerations (which may consist of many thousands of terms) that we have obtained and cached from remote terminology services.

 First, we create a vocabulary that describes the syntax of our new keyword.
 This is a JSON meta-schema that we'll save to ``data/enumRef-vocabulary.json``: